Which battery does the Nikon D60 take?

 If you can live without these assurances, then you are in for some nice savings from buying generic replacements for the EN-EL9.
 Unfortunately, the market for generic battery packs is rather fluid, with new trade names popping up regularly while others disappear.
 Hence it is difficult to keep track of all the suppliers and the quality of their products.
 That said, in North America, battery packs from Wasabi have gained a good reputation, while in Europe, replacement power packs from Patona have received many favorable reviews.
 In any case, the existing comparisons tend to find that the cheapest of the generic replacement packs score worse in terms of achieving their rated capacity, holding their charge over time, or allowing for a large number of charge-discharge cycles than somewhat pricier battery packs (or the genuine Nikon offer).
 Thus, the old adage, "If the price sounds too low to be true, it probably is" has some merit with respect to camera batteries also.
 You can check the current offers and prices for the original EN-EL9 and its clones by using the buttons below.

-What other cameras use the Nikon EN-EL9 or the EN-EL9a?
+Which other cameras use the Nikon EN-EL9 or the EN-EL9a?

 The Nikon D60 is not alone in using the EN-EL9 or the EN-EL9a.
 Several other cameras from Nikon are powered by the same type of lithium-ion pack.
 The adjacent table lists some of them along with a selection of their headline specifications.
-Click on the camera name for further details on the particular model.

 Nikon EN-EL9 FAQ